STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 When developers write code they typically begin with a simple serial code and build upon it until all of the required functionality is present.
-The following set of examples were developed to demonstrate this iterative process of evolving a simple serial program to an efficient, fully distributed HPX application.
+The following set of examples were developed to demonstrate this iterative process of evolving a simple serial program to an efficient, fully-distributed |hpx| application.
 For this demonstration, we implemented a 1D heat distribution problem.
-This calculation simulates the diffusion of heat across a ring from an initialized state to some user defined point in the future.
+This calculation simulates the diffusion of heat across a ring from an initialized state to some user-defined point in the future.
 It does this by breaking each portion of the ring into discrete segments and using the current segment's temperature and the temperature of the surrounding segments to calculate the temperature of the current segment in the next timestep as shown by